Ergogenic agents (food additives)

 Androstenediol

-Androstenediol is a precursor to the synthesis of testosterone.
-Although androstenediol is a steroid, it is currently unknown whether oral doses of this supplement can ...
+Androstenediol is a precursor to testosterone synthesis.
+Although androstenediol is a steroid, it is currently unknown whether oral doses of this supplement can...

 Amino acids: arginine, lysine, ornithine